 I’m an Astros fan, and while I was visiting this park the team I’ve been watching since 1986 was back in the postseason.
 While tumultuous, if your team makes it to the playoffs, it’s important to support.
 And because I was hoping that this place had decent cell service (it does) I brought some additional technology to watch my favorite team before bed.
 I got to fall asleep after seeing them bring home a ‘W’.

-The other reason I was trying to make a reservation to go out on the boat is because I had learned that the park was not renting out kayaks and canoes at the time of my arrival due to the pandemic.
+The other reason I was trying to make a reservation to go out on the boat is that I had learned that the park was not renting out kayaks and canoes at the time of my arrival due to the pandemic.

 I was able to borrow one from my friend Adam and bring it with me to enjoy.
 So the following morning getting out on the kayak was first on the agenda after breakfast.

-Got up, ate breakfast, got the kayak and carried it over to the launch.
+Got up, ate breakfast, got the kayak, and carried it over to the launch.
 Dragging it into the mud a bit I sat in and gently placed my backpack with my camera gear in between my legs and leaned the top of it on my lap.
 I pushed off with each side of the oar and into the cypress trees.

-Lilly pads adorned the top of the pond, and you could see turtles swimming along side.
+Lilly pads adorned the top of the pond, and you could see turtles swimming alongside.
 The croaks of frogs could be heard from the distance.
-By this point additional people were above over on the pier, though they became smaller as I paddled away from them.
+By this point, additional people were above over on the pier, though they became smaller as I paddled away from them.

-With a wider opening the sun was much brighter on my face heading into the bayou, but quickly went behind as I made my decision to go west.
-The bridge that I could hear overnight from my tent was going to be my destination, but for now I would paddle in its direction and just admire the view.
+With a wider opening, the sun was much brighter on my face heading into the bayou but quickly went behind as I made my decision to go west.
+The bridge that I could hear overnight from my tent was going to be my destination, but for now, I would paddle in its direction and just admire the view.

-The houses on the water along the way reminded my that I was not entirely desolate.
+The houses on the water along the way reminded me that I was not entirely desolate.
 There is a nearby neighborhood, a public boat dock, and plenty of wildlife along the bayou.
 I was especially happy to see a blue heron perched on the bank of the bayou that waited for me to approach and get a better look.

 Checked the time and decided it was best to head back.

 The weather had gotten into my head, and I wanted to be mindful of it for two reasons.
 Mainly because the activities I wanted to do would not be as enjoyable in the rain.
-Kayaking, fishing, hiking are not intended to be best enjoyed in the manner.
-Additionally I wasn’t sure if my tent would manage in the rain as I had yet to experience it thus far.
+Kayaking, fishing, hiking are not intended to be best enjoyed in this manner.
+Additionally, I wasn’t sure if my tent would manage in the rain as I had yet to experience it thus far.

 I couldn’t get past the time frame of the weather forecast that I kept checking on my phone.
 And even while it was getting pushed to later in the day I still wanted to keep an eye on it.

-Kayak done now time to fish.
+Kayaking is done now time to fish.

 I revisited the fishing pier and tried another go at fishing.

 The thing about fishing around people who aren’t also fishing is that when people see what you’re doing they want to ask how you’re doing.
 “Catch any fish yet?”
 “How’re the fishing biting?”
 I’m not ungrateful for the conversation, but it is a bit distracting.
-Not as distracting as the couple I saw int he opposite direction back on the road leading into where I was standing.
+Not as distracting as the couple I saw in the opposite direction back on the road leading into where I was standing.

 A lady in a lovely white dress covered in oversized roses was standing in the middle of the road while her husband was yelling direction queues to her from a distance.
 At least I hope that’s what he was yelling as I couldn’t understand what language they were speaking.